Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 I have done a practical hands on exam on offensive security and a multiple choice exam for offensive security.
 I learned, applied and retained much more in a practical exam.

+The exam is all hands-on.
+There are zero multiple choice questions.
+It is scenario based (2) requiring not just technical knowledge of Splunk and ELK but understanding the business and its critical assets.

 ## What I learned from the course